Take control of your finances so you can direct your hard-earned money to what really matters

 If there’s two of you = $5,110!

-A few less dinners out and lattes can make a major difference to your overall financial position.
+A few less dinners out, Uber Eats, and lattes can make a major difference to your overall financial position.
 This includes packing a lunch to take to work rather than ducking out for a meal.
+If the average workday lunch costs around $15, making a sandwich or packing something even more exciting can easily save you over $3,750 every year.

 Energy-efficient light bulbs might cost a bit more initially, but they have a much longer life than normal incandescent bulbs and use far less electricity.
 It might be hard to decide which type to use, but any type of efficient bulb will probably be an upgrade if you’re not already using them.